-Does this project collect or store personally identifiable information (PII) data?
+Does this project collect or store personally identifiable information (PII) data and/or content?

-If yes - please list the types of data collected and/or stored by the project:
+If yes - please list the types of data and/or content collected and/or stored by the project:

 - As a financial services core banking platform, customers that use the software collect data on their individual clients like name, date of birth, address, ID/SSN, etc.

-If yes - does this project share this data with third parties?
+If yes - does this project share this data and/or content with third parties?

-Please describe the circumstances with which this project shares data with third parties.
+Please describe the circumstances with which this project shares data and/or content with third parties.
 Please add links as relevant.

 - We don't.

-If yes - does the project ensure the privacy and security of this data and has it taken steps to prevent adverse impacts resulting from its collection, storage and distribution.
+If yes - does the project ensure the privacy, security and integrity of this data and/or content collection and has it taken steps to prevent adverse impacts resulting from its collection, storage and distribution.